airbr/morganwebdev.org/content/posts/github-mentoring.md

 # Visit github.com/trending

 Engagement! a little goes a long way.
-Everytime I look at [github.com/trending](https://github.com/trending) I find a cool Repo that I want to star or fork and I think you might feel the same if you check it out a few times.
+Every time I look at [github.com/trending](https://github.com/trending) I find a cool Repo that I want to star or fork and I think you might feel the same if you check it out a few times.

 This is my pure biased opinion- I really like it when I see someone has starred a bunch of stuff.
 Not like spammy amounts of stars but has a curation aspect to their GitHub.
 A lot of what we do as working developers is curate libraries and tools made by others that we we want to use - not as much original work goes on as you might expect.
 Someone engaging with popular stuff on trending is one gauge of how plugged in they might be with the software world at large.

 # OSS Contributions: the gold standard

-I can't do this topic justice: it deserve a whole blog to itself.
+I can't do this topic justice: it deserves a whole blog to itself.
 I am also not the best to write about it because other than being on a winning team from a hackathon in 2015 I have no particular open source contributions to my name.

-Regardless... outside of paid work experience, open source contributions are arguably the best currency in your belt on GitHub or off of it on your resume towards getting a job.
+Still, Outside of paid work experience open source contributions are arguably the best currency in your belt on GitHub or off of it on your resume towards getting a job.

 # And with all that said...